 Healthy Snacks for Athletes

-Its 3:00 pm.
-You start to feel light headed, your energy is dropping and you stomach starts to growl.
-Its time for your 3:00 pm snack.
-You look at the cabinet and nothing looks good.
-But you are hungry.
 Your stomach keeps growling.
-You decide on a bar and a cup of coffee to keep you going throughout the afternoon.
+You decide on a bar and an energy drink to keep you going throughout the afternoon.
 You wonder is this healthy?
-Are these healthy snacks for athletes?
-Maybe?
+Is this what I should be eating before practice?
 Probably not.
-But you don’t really have any other options.
-You drink you coffee, eat your bar and (still hungry and tired) head out to practice.
+But you don’t have any other options.
+You drink your energy drink, eat your bar and (still hungry and tired) head out to practice.

-Let’s be real – this occurs way too much!
+Has this happened to you before?
 When I was a college soccer player, this happened too many times to me!
-Long away trips, lack of groceries, and not preparing ahead of time resulted in many trips to the on-campus coffee shop for a coffee and a bar.
+Long away trips, lack of groceries, and not preparing ahead of time resulted in many trips to the on-campus convenience shop for some caffeine and a protein bar.

-This was definitely not the best approach for fueling and often left me hungry, tired, and crashing half-way through my afternoon training.
+This often left me hungry, tired, and crashing half-way through my afternoon training.
+No wonder I was always injured and missing my performance goals on the field!

-I recommend having about 2-3 snacks a day along with your 3-4 meals.
+I recommend having about 2-3 balanced snacks a day along with your 3-4 meals to stay fueled and maximize performance.
+Follow the below guidelines to ensure you are getting in balanced snacks.

-You can create tons of healthy snacks by focusing on these three things
+You can create tons of healthy snacks for athletes by focusing on these three things

 - Carbohydrates, to fuel your muscles and give you energy